 Benefits of Attending

-All FDA regulated food manufacturing companies are required to implement a Food Safety plan for their facility.
-The agenda is designed to be covered in 2 days (20 hours) and includes frequent opportunities for review and classroom exercises for understanding the preventive controls requirements.
+All FDA-regulated food manufacturing companies are required to implement a Food Safety plan for their facility.
+The agenda is designed to be covered in 5 morning sessions (20 hours) and includes frequent opportunities for review and classroom exercises for understanding the preventive controls requirements.
 Depending on the audience, time will be allotted to cover Good Manufacturing Practices and risk-based food safety principles.

 - Introduction to the Course & Preventive Topics